sjoegd/sjoegd/README.md

 ### Hi there I'm Sjoegd👋
-#### I'm interested in IT development and working on something related to it daily.
+#### I'm interested in IT development and working on something related daily.

 Current projects:
 - Soccer Game, 2d simple soccer game, made with python